CSCE315-F22-Taele/Team-13-Project_3/README.md

 How to run:

-1. Make sure you have a '.env' file with contents:
+1. Make sure you have a '.env' file in the js folder with contents:

     PSQL_HOST = 'csce-315-db.engr.tamu.edu'
     PSQL_USER = 'csce315_912_li'